writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 Concept
 =======

-Write the Docs Day Australia (http://www.writethedocs.org/) is a **one-day event** focusing on documentation systems, tech writing theory, and information delivery.
+Write the Docs Day Australia (http://www.writethedocs.org/conf/au/2017/) is a one-day event focusing on documentation systems, tech writing theory, and information delivery.
 Writing and maintaining documentation involves a multidisciplinary community of technical writers, designers, librarians, typesetters, developers, support teams, marketers and many others.
 This group of people can be collectively referred to as “documentarians”.

-**Write the Docs** creates a time and a place for this community to share information, discuss ideas, and work together to improve the art and science of documentation.
+Write the Docs creates a time and a place for this community to share information, discuss ideas, and work together to improve the art and science of documentation.
 For too long, people who care about documentation have felt alone in the world, not able to connect with their community.
 Write the Docs is a magical experience for many of our attendees, allowing them to feel like they have found their place.
-We believe this is the most important thing that our event can do, and we aim to provide that experience again this year, and make it better than ever.
+We believe this is the most important thing that our event can do, and we aim to provide that experience in Australia this year, and make it better than ever.

 Demographics
 ============

 We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
 Attendence is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.
 Our audience is made up of:
 - Technical Writers (40%)
 - Developers (22%)
 - Support Staff (15%)